louisfghbvc/Leetcode/README.md

 │      1358.
 [Like and Useful]Number of Substrings Containing All Three Characters.cpp
 │      239.
 [Like and Useful]Sliding Window Maximum.cpp
 │
+├─Sort
+│      1387.
+Sort Integers by The Power Value.cpp
+│
 ├─String
 │      1108.
 Defanging an IP Address.cpp
 │      1170.
 Compare Strings by Frequency of the Smallest Character.cpp